department-of-veterans-affairs/va.gov-vfs-teams/Norms/platform-principles.md

 ### Service design, not bureaucracy.

-* We're here to improve Veteran-facing services and the way the VA builds them, not create better bureaucracy.
+* We're here to improve Veteran-facing services and the way VA builds them, not create better bureaucracy.
 * For process improvements, we start by researching and documenting the problem and user stories.
 Then, we use our journey map to discuss and prioritize potential solutions.

 ### Work in the open.